gshively11/node-flipr-etcd/README.md

 node-flipr-etcd
 ===============

-A flipr source to retrieve config from etcd: a distributed, consistent, partition-tolerant key/value store.

 This project is part of the [flipr family](https://github.com/godaddy/node-flipr).

 node-flipr-etcd is a [flipr source](http://todoaddurl) for retrieving flipr configuration data from etcd, a distributed, consistent key-value store.